 Such a refinement can allow an increase in the convergence of solutions without increasing the size of the overall problem being solved.

-After the above section, it can start to feel obvious that once the stress converges in a particular part of the structure, using the same element size elsewhere should lead to converged solutions.
+After reading the above section, it feels safe to assume that once the stress converges in a particular part of the structure, using the same element size elsewhere should lead to converged solutions.
 However, this is not a valid assumption.

-Most models often have corners, both internal and external where the radius is assumed to be zero.
+Most models have corners, both internal and external, where the radius is assumed to be zero.
 This is also the case in the presence of cracks.
 Here the stresses are theoretically infinite.
 Now can you guess why airplane windows do not have corners but are rounded at the edges?

 Fig 04: Increase in stresses, towards infinity, with mesh refinement around a singularity

-In the presence of the singularity, the mesh needs to be refined around the singularity.
-However, the more the mesh is refined, the stress continues to increase and tend towards infinity, as shown in Fig. 04.
+In the presence of the singularity, the mesh needs to be refined around it.
+However, the more the mesh is refined, the more the stress continues to increase and tend towards infinity, as shown in Fig. 04.

-One of the other commonly encountered problems in nonlinear problems is related to locking: Volumetric and shear locking effects.
+One of the other commonly encountered nonlinear problems is related to locking — namely, the volumetric and shear locking effects.
 Volumetric locking is commonly encountered in problems related to incompressibility in hyperelasticity and plasticity problems.
 Alternatively, shear locking is generally encountered in bending dominated problems.

 Fig 05: Standard problem with internal pressure being considered for testing volumetric locking

-Fig. 05 shows a standard problem to test incompressible effects.
-Here a small pipe with internal pressure is considered and such applications are commonly found in various places including human arteries.
-Only a quarter of the model needs to be considered due to symmetry in the problem.
+Fig. 05 shows a standard problem to test incompressible effects — here a small pipe with internal pressure is considered.
+Such applications are commonly found in various environments, including human arteries.
+Only a quarter of the model needs to be considered due to the symmetry in the problem.
 Now, as the Poisson ratio tends to 0.5, the bulk modulus tends to infinity and thus the material demonstrates incompressibility.
-Here, second order elements are preferred or in other words, a p-refinement is required.
-Fig. 06 shows the behavior of different element types with an increase in Poisson ratio.
+Here, second order elements are preferred or, in other words, a p-refinement is required.
+Fig. 06 shows the behavior of different element types with an increase in the Poisson ratio.